Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

    :language: python

-``groupfinder()`` is an :term:`authentication policy` "callback"; it is a function that accepts a userid and a request.
-If the userid exists in the system, the callback will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
-If the userid *does not* exist in the system, the callback will return ``None``.
+``groupfinder()`` is an :term:`authentication policy` "callback"; it is a function that accepts a userid and a request and returns one of these values:

+- If the userid exists in the system, the callback will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
+- If the userid *does not* exist in the system, the callback will return ``None``.

+We've given the ``editor`` user membership to the ``group:editors`` by mapping him to this group in the ``GROUPS`` data structure above.
+Since the ``groupfinder`` function consults the ``GROUPS`` data structure, this will mean that, as a result of the ACL attached to the :term:`context` object returned by the root factory, and the permission associated with the ``add_page`` and ``edit_page`` views, the ``editor`` user should be able to add and edit pages.

 In a production system, user and group data will most often come from a database, but here we use "dummy" data to represent user and groups sources.
-Note that the ``editor`` user is a member of the ``group:editors`` group in our dummy group data (the ``GROUPS`` data structure).

-We've given the ``editor`` user membership to the ``group:editors`` by mapping him to this group in the ``GROUPS`` data structure (``GROUPS = {'editor':['group:editors']}``).
-Since the ``groupfinder`` function consults the ``GROUPS`` data structure, this will mean that, as a result of the ACL attached to the :term:`context` object returned by the root factory, and the permission associated with the ``add_page`` and ``edit_page`` views, the ``editor`` user should be able to add and edit pages.

 Add routes for /login and /logout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~